sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-explained.md

 - Decisions to proceed requires committee intervention
 - IT teams are at the mercy of committees' meeting frequency and planned agenda
 - Additional labour is needed to produce information packages for each committee
-- Critical functions have their importance reduced due to deadlines and deterrent to course correct (e.g. Cyber Security and Architecture)
+- Critical functions have their importance reduced due to deadlines and deterrent to course correct (e.g., Cyber Security and Architecture)

 #### 3.5.2.
 How the strategy intends to solve the problem